Thomas S. Binns, MSci

 — Technische Universität Berlin, Germany

-In this seminar series for Master's students, I supervised the topics of generalised eigendecompositions (common spatial pattern filters, spatio-spectral decomposition, etc...) and oscillatory connectivity in neuroimaging.
+In this seminar series for Master's students, I supervised the topics of generalised eigendecompositions for multivariate analysis (common spatial pattern filters, spatio-spectral decomposition, etc...) and oscillatory connectivity in neuroimaging.

 Courses